 Ashland close to designating Climate Friendly Areas for development

-A map detailing proposed "Climate-Friendly Communities" in Ashland, including the Downtown Core (green) along Main Street and Lithia Way, the railroad property (yellow) along Clear Creek Drive, the “Transit Triangle” (blue) along Highway 99/Ashland Street between Indiana Street and Tolman Creek Road and along Highway 66 between Indiana Street and I-5, and the Croman Mill site (red) along Mistletoe Road.
+A map created in the spring of 2023 detailing proposed "Climate-Friendly Communities" in Ashland included the Downtown Core (green) along Main Street and Lithia Way, the railroad property (yellow) along Clear Creek Drive, the “Transit Triangle” (blue) along Highway 99/Ashland Street between Indiana Street and Tolman Creek Road and along Highway 66 between Indiana Street and I-5, and the Croman Mill site (red) along Mistletoe Road.
 City of Ashland image

 September 15, 2023